***March 22 2019 Update***

-After a brief closure on the afternoon the City of Lake Elsinore has decided to reopen Walker Canyon.
-The closure came after a few weekends of unbearable crowds that were more than the community could bear.
+After brief and intermittent closures of Walker Canyon the City of Lake Elsinore has attempted to come up with a weekend plan.
+The closures came after a few weekends of unbearable crowds that were more than the community could bear.
 There is no question that one of the major causes for this shut down is the number of parties who have wandered off trail, trampling the flowers, and taking pictures to promote their social media followings.

 Walker Canyon has become the latest tragedy to succumb to social media’s negative impact on the environment we live in.
 This is an important lesson for all of those in that we need to leave the slightest impact or else the natural habitat will suffer.